vareger/zksync-sdk-dart/README.md

 final zkSigner = ZksSigner.hex('0x...');
 ```

 Using EthSigner (explained below).
-The private key used by ZkSigner is implicitly derived from Ethereum signature of a special message.
+The private key used by ZkSigner is implicitly derived by signing a special message with Ethereum L1 key.

 ```dart
 final ethSigner = ...;